yangycpku/macro_ML/README.md

 ### What's New?

+**July 5:** The lecture notes on unsupervised learning taken by @黄冠华 have been uploaded.

 **July 4:** The presentation schedule has been uploaded [here](https://github.com/yangycpku/macro_ML/blob/master/Presentation%20Schedule.md).
 Please refer to the slides of the first lecture for instructions.
 You can find a sample presentation [here](https://github.com/yangycpku/macro_ML/blob/master/Presentation/sample_slides.pdf), but please note that it was a 15-minute presentation.
 A 30-minute presentation would have about 20 pages of slides.

 **July 4:** The lecture notes this morning taken by @黄冠华 and @郑重 have been uploaded.